Bridge of the Americas: The need for a bridge

-The Bridge Project
+The bridge project

 The idea of a permanent bridge over the canal had been proposed as a major priority as early as 1923.
 Subsequent administrations of Panama pressed this issue with the United States, which controlled the Canal Zone; and in 1955 the Remón-Eisenhower treaty committed the United States to building a bridge.

 A contract worth $20,000,000 was awarded to John F. Beasly & Company who built the bridge out of steel and reinforced concrete, and the project was initiated in a ceremony which took place on December 23, 1958, in the presence of United States Ambassador Julian Harrington, and Panamanian President Ernesto de la Guardia Navarro.
 Construction began on October 12, 1959, and took nearly two and a half years to complete.

 The inauguration of the bridge took place on October 12, 1962, with great ceremony.
 The ribbon was cut by Maurice H. Thatcher, after which those present were allowed to walk across the bridge.
 The ceremony was given full nationwide coverage on radio and television; significant precautions were taken to manage the large crowds of people present.
 These proved inadequate, however, and pro-Panamanian protesters disrupted the ceremony, even removing the memorial plaques on the bridge.

-Post-construction
+Postconstruction

 When opened, the bridge was an important part of the Pan-American Highway, and carried around 9,500 vehicles per day; however, this expanded over time, and by 2004 the bridge was carrying 35,000 vehicles per day.
 The bridge therefore became a significant bottleneck on the highway, which led to the construction of the Centennial Bridge, which now carries the Pan-American Highway too.
 On May 18, 2010, the bulk cargo ship Atlantic Hero struck one of the protective bases of the bridge after losing engine power, partially blocking that section of the canal to shipping traffic.
 The bridge did not receive damage and there were no fatalities.
 In December 2010, the Centennial Bridge access road collapsed in a mudslide, and commercial traffic was diverted to the Bridge of The Americas.

 The "Thatcher Ferry Bridge"

 The bridge was originally named "Thatcher Ferry Bridge", after the original ferry which crossed the canal at about the same point.
-The ferry was, in turn, named after Maurice H. Thatcher, a former member of the Canal Commission, who introduced the legislation which created the ferry.
+The ferry was named after Maurice H. Thatcher, a former member of the Canal Commission, who introduced the legislation which created the ferry.
 Thatcher cut the tape at the inauguration of the bridge.

 The name was unpopular with the government of Panama, however, which preferred the name "Bridge of the Americas".
 The Panamanian view was made official by a resolution of the National Assembly on October 2, 1962, ten days before the inauguration.